wwwted/Kubernetes/k8s_innodb_cluster_operator.md

 kubectl describe service mycluster
 ```

 The services for our InnoDB Cluster does not expose any external IP so we need some way to connect to the internal IP.
-For this demo we will use a simple port-forward.
+For this demo we will use a simple port-forward command.
 Start a new termainal and run below command:
 ```
 kubectl port-forward service/mycluster 6446:6446
 ```